adobe/bot_army_cookbook/README.md

 - beware side-effects
 - random values and run-time vs compile time
 - race conditions when blocking in actions with a second "channel" (use `withRetry`)
+- forgetting to put the arguments in a list

 ### Style guide ?